 iOS organizations, along with their ancestors in the organizational structure, are stored in the database:

-If the form definition grants access to managers, and a user is a "manager of Engineering", because of the information available and the way it is stored, Form Runner can efficiently determine what data the user has access to, and in this example the manager should is granted access to Linda's data as Linda is a member of the
+If the form definition grants access to managers, and John is a "manager of Engineering", because of the information available and the way it is stored, Form Runner can efficiently determine what data John has access to.
+In this example, John can be granted access to Linda's data as Linda is a member of the

 The way organizations are used and stored has the following consequences:

 - If an organization name changes, for instance

 Customer satisfaction, then data in the database needs to be changed.